yoren/wp-a11y-docs/_posts/2011-11-31-new-years-eve-is-awesome.md

 ---
 layout: post
-title:  "Well, I never heard it before, but it sounds uncommon nonsense"
+title:  "It would be so nice if something made sense for a change"
-permalink: /articles/2025/uncommon/
+permalink: /articles/2023/sense/
-date:   2025-12-31
+date:   2023-11-31
 parent: Articles
 author: Rian Rietveld
 categories: aap, noot, mies